 If you're coming for a holiday, find out as much as you can about the different regions of Australia and our tourist attractions to help you decide where to go and what to do/see.

-If you're planning to work while you're here, the Australian Government website also has a lot of useful information to help you work out your visa requirements and rules.
+If you're planning to work while you're here, the Department of Home Affairs website also has a lot of useful information to help you work out your visa requirements and rules.

 Once you’ve done your research, you can start planning your visit.
 Put together a detailed list of what you want to do while you're here, look into where you will stay and where you might work or study.
 Depending on your visa, you may need to enrol for your studies or have some work lined up before you can apply for your visa.
 Make sure you know which visa you're applying for and what those requirements are before you apply.